 - The class teacher is regularly available at the end of the school day to discuss your child’s progress or any concerns you may have.
 You will be able to share information about what is working well at home and school so similar strategies can be used.
 Please telephone the school office if an appointment is required.

 - The SENCO (Mrs Stubbs) is available to meet with you to discuss your child’s progress or any concerns/worries you may have.

 - All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report.

-- From September 2014 IEP’s will be reviewed with your involvement each term.
+- Individual My Support Plans will be reviewed with your involvement each term.

 A home/school diary may be used to support communication with you, when this has been agreed to be useful for you and your child.

 - Your child’s progress is continually monitored by his/her class teacher.

 - His/her progress is reviewed formally every term during Pupil Progress Meetings.
 A National Curriculum sub-level is given in reading, writing, and mathematics.
 In Reception the children are assessed by using the Early Year Foundation Stage Profile (EYFS)

 - If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which will show smaller but significant steps of progress.
 The levels are called ‘P levels’.